caseypugh/helium-validator-k8s/README.md

 doctl kubernetes cluster kubeconfig save helium-cluster
 ```

-Before we setup the validators, let's create a `helium` context and switch to it.
+Before we setup the validators, let's create a `helium` namespace and set it as our default:
 ```sh
 kubectl create ns helium
 kubectl config set-context --current --namespace helium